mcfrann/ww-takehome/README.md

 ## Up Next

-Some tasks I would be eager to accomplish if I had more time would be to further familiarize myself with the SCSS variables (flex, etc) to utilize them more consistently throughout the app, fix the issues I had with the map showing up after breakpoints were added, dive into the parallax functionality, continue tweaking styling, and of course finish the app. :)
+Some tasks I would be eager to accomplish if I had more time would be to further familiarize myself with the SCSS variables (flex, etc) to utilize them more consistently throughout the app, fix the issues I had with the map showing up after breakpoints were added, dive into the parallax functionality, continue tweaking styling, and of course, finish the app. :)